Dat-Nguyen-BA/MIS-395/README.md

 <img width="348" height="641" alt="{A4B5CDA0-212E-4CDE-90C7-365D3D40F7DF}" src="https://github.com/user-attachments/assets/5b2317ef-96a5-42be-814f-c6037797f519" />

+After these 2 steps, I extract the dataframe into a csv file to upload into Graphite Note, which provides us with many powerful models running by its AI.

 ### 3. Label Encoding

 Most of the values in several columns were originally categorical but had been mapped from text labels to numeric codes.
 To ensure the predictive model interprets these variables correctly as categorical features rather than continuous numerical values, a reverse mapping process was applied to convert the numeric codes back to their original categorical labels.
 This step preserved the semantic meaning of the data and prevented the model from making false assumptions about ordinal relationships that do not actually exist.